-The Ryzen 5 1600X is the six-core, 12-thread CPU attack dog AMD have sicced on Intel's i5 range.
-It's a chip aimed at disrupting Intel’s mid-range dominance with serious multi-threading chops and a Rottweiler-aggressive price tag.
+The Ryzen 5 1600X is the hexcore, 12-thread CPU attack dog AMD have sicced on Intel's i5 range.
+It's a chip aimed at disrupting Intel’s mid-range dominance with the now-classic AMD Ryzen one-two of serious multi-threading chops and a Rottweiler-aggressive price tag.

 It’s not all about the processor, you need balance in your PC, so make sure you get the best graphics card for your machine.

-AMD haven’t let up recently - the Ryzen processor releases have come thick and fast this month.
-We’d only just finished cooking all the eight-core Ryzen 7 chips when these new Ryzen 5 CPUs arrive in the post.
+The AMD Ryzen processor releases came thick and fast throughout 2017 once the initial Ryzen 7 1800X had launched.
+In fact I’d only just finished cooking all the eight-core Ryzen 7 chips when the new Ryzen 5 CPUs arrive in the post.

 The Ryzen 5 range is where AMD’s Zen architecture hits the high-volume, mainstream price point where many PC gamers start their new builds.
-Offering three times the processor thread count compared with Intel’s similarly priced Core i5 range, the $249 (£250) SMT-boosted six-core Ryzen 5 1600X could become the base chip for a whole new generation of gaming rigs.
+Offering three times the processor thread-count compared with Intel’s similarly priced Core i5 range, the $225 (£176) six-core Ryzen 5 1600X should become the base chip for a whole new generation of gaming rigs.

 It's enough to make a guy question reality.
 The world's standing on its head.
 The boiled-meat-faced-guy from the Apprentice has been given his very own country, the UK has decided it prefers 1970s-level xenophobia and AMD have created a processor that supplants Intel's Core i5 gaming hegemony.
 EA will become a creative, experimental, beloved brand at this rate...